US, Chinese unease as Putin seeks India arms deals

+Putin arrived in Delhi on Thursday evening and he and Modi were due to have dinner before the main talks on Friday.
+The route of Putin’s convoy was lined with placards welcoming him in Russian and Hindi.

-On the eve of Putin’s arrival later Thursday, the United States poured cold water on India’s efforts to obtain a waiver to avoid sanctions under legislation called Countering America’s Adversaries Through Sanctions Act (CAATSA).
+On Wednesday, the United States poured cold water on India’s efforts to obtain a waiver to avoid sanctions under legislation called Countering America’s Adversaries Through Sanctions Act (CAATSA).

 Upgrades in arms systems “including the S-400 air and missile defense system” would be a particular focus for CAATSA, a US State Department spokesperson was quoted as saying by India’s PTI news agency.